ymcatwincities/openy-docksal/README.md

 After you run the "fin init" and have your environment ready you need to do few things.

 - Create a fork of [http://github.com/ymcatwincities/openy](http://github.com/ymcatwincities/openy).
-- In your project go to `docroot/profiles/contrib/openy` and edit **.git/config file**.
+- In your project go to `docroot/profiles/contrib/openy` and edit `.git/config` file.
 Replace repo URL to your newly created fork.
-- Then you can create a branch in your repo, push some code and create a pull request back to ymcatwincities/openy repo.
+- Then you can create a branch in your repo, push some code and create a pull request back to `ymcatwincities/openy` repo.

 # How to run behat tests?

-Then edit behat.local.yml and change base_url to "web" and wd_host to "http://browser:4444/wd/hub".
-Then you can run your behat tests with "./vendor/behat/behat/bin/behat".
+Edit `behat.local.yml` and set `base_url` to `web` and `wd_host` to `http://browser:4444/wd/hub`.
+Then you can run your behat tests with `./vendor/behat/behat/bin/behat`.